 Use graphical, statistical, and qualitative tools to analyze customer feedback.

 Assist in translating customer feedback into project goals and objectives, including critical to quality (CTQ) attributes and requirements statements.
 Use the voice of customer analysis tools such as quality function deployment (QED) and Kano diagrams to translate customer requirements into performance measures.

 Identify process owners, internal and external customers, and other stakeholders in a project.

 a.
 Six Sigma projects

 Create and negotiate the charter, including objectives, scope, boundaries, project transition, and project closure.

 iii.
 Problem statement

-Develop problem statement, including baseline and improvement goals.
+Develop a problem statement, including baseline and improvement goals.

 Establish primary and consequential metrics (quality, cycle time, cost)